NEW! Online Renewals (See more information below for each license profession)

 A contractor may obtain a limited residential restricted (BC-A/r) contractor's license, up to $125,000 without passing license exams, by taking a course approved by the Board with one of the following state community colleges listed below.
 All other licensing requirements, with the exception of the exams, must be met, which includes a reviewed financial statement prepared by a CPA; proof of insurance; list of experience; and a reference from a past client, employer or codes official.
 In addition, an interview with the Board is required.
 This restricted license does NOT allow exceeding the monetary limit; there is not a 10% tolerance; cannot joint venture with other contractors to combine monetary limits; and cannot split contracts into phases to circumvent the law.
 The total cost of the project includes land, materials, labor, as well as profit.
 Therefore, a limited licensee cannot perform projects larger than the monetary limit placed on their license.
 Upon receipt of the completed application, the applicant will be scheduled for an interview with the Board at their next regularly scheduled Board meeting (see Public Meetings Calendar).

 NEW!
 Rule increased from *$70,000 to $125,000, effective 2/20/2014 to allow contractors to apply for a license up to this amount.
-Currently licensed BC-A/r contractors may apply for an increase to their license limit by completing the Increase Request revison form and supplying the required reviewed finanical statement, prepared by a CPA, that supports the amount requested and list of experience (all instructions are included in the revison form).
+BC-A/r contractors may apply for an increase to their license limit by completing the Increase Request revison form and supplying the required reviewed finanical statement, prepared by a CPA, that supports the amount requested and list of experience (all instructions are included in the revison form).
 Upon receipt of the increase request, it will be presented to the next regularly scheduled Board meeting; no interview is required for revison requests.
+To obtain an increase more than $125,000, this would require passing the exams.
 Do NOT exceed monetary limit on license prior to obtaining approval and a revised license by the Board.

 Jack Wallace - (615) 353-3447